bilbobct/bilbobct/README.md

 - 👋 Hi, I’m @emagioli
-- 👀 I’m interested in mathematics, videogames, music, learning & teaching
+- 👀 I’m interested in Mathematics, Videogames, Listening and playing music, Learning & Teaching
-- 🌱 I’m currently learning C# and Japanese
+- 🌱 I’m currently learning C#, Japanese and participating of Santander's Full-Stack dev Bootcamp!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...